New Student Orientation FAQs

 Yes, all students who are new to college and degree-seeking are required to attend New Student Orientation.

-I am a concurrent student, do I still have to attend?
+I am a concurrently-enrolled student, do I still have to attend?

 However, graduating seniors and high school graduates who participated in Concurrent Enrollment are required to attend New Student Orientation if you are a college freshman and seeking a degree from TCC.